sassafrastech/db-backup/README.md

 Replace `<dump_commands>` with a command to dump the desired database to **standard output** where it will be captured and saved.

+### Explanation

+`0 * * * *` specifies how often the job will run -- look at cron documentation for details.
+The line loads bash, switches to the directory where the db-backup script is, sets optional environment variables, and runs the script, passing in the directory to write the back up to (here `./backups`) and the dump command.
+Any output is directed to the backup.log file.

 ## Examples

 ### MySQL